 Perhaps one of the very earliest studies into sermorelin following its clinical approval, this 1992 study validates that sermorelin and other growth hormone-releasing hormones can reverse the natural decline in growth hormone levels found in aging men.
 Further, this (along with many sermorelin studies) posited that long-term treatment could improve age-related body changes, effectively offsetting the metabolic and other problems that often develop or exacerbate with increasing age.

 Effects Of Single Nightly Injections Of Sermorelin In Elderly Men

 In accordance with the findings of other sermorelin studies, this 1997 study found that GHRH analogs like sermorelin may help reverse some muscle composition, metabolism, and skeletal-related problems that typically develop with age.
 Importantly, as with all of the studies cited, there were no serious adverse effects noticed from super-clinical dosages of the medication, meaning the lower doses used clinically for anti-aging treatment should be even safer than that.

 The body of evidence is quite clear that sermorelin acts to increase circulating levels of growth hormone in the body, and does so with minimal and minor side effects in the vast majority of patients.
 Sermorelin is only available by prescription.
-At Invigor Medical, we make it easy to consult with health care providers, by providing telemedicine consultations.
-If approved for treatment, you can receive your prescription for sermorelin and get it filled through our reputable, US-based online pharmacy, and have it shipped right to your home!
+If approved for treatment, you can buy sermorelin and get it filled through our reputable, US-based online pharmacy, and have it shipped right to your home!
 Then, you can start to realize the benefits of a sermorelin anti-aging peptide regimen.